p2pu/boston-2019-course/modules/Your superhero identity/_posts/2019-01-02-picking-a-name.md

 *What Colors are best for your power(s) and interests?*

 The Superhero lifestyle
-Nutrition
+Nutrition: what do you eat when you burn 50
 Housing
+Finding a Mentor/Mentoring
-Hours - getting enough sleep
+Hours - getting enough sleep when crime never sleeps
+Selfcare
+How to live a double life when your friends don’t know your secret How to find the right fitness plan for your powers Getting into a relationship?
+Do you date another superhero or a civilian?